 Our regression models in Appendix Table 3 show that districts with higher average achievement from the outset experienced greater improvement over the study period (correlation = 0.20, p < .001).
-As a result, average achievement varied more across districts in later cohorts than in earlier cohorts, with an 18% increase in between-district variation for the 2015 cohort compared to the 2001 cohort.
+As a result, average achievement varied more across districts in later cohorts than in earlier cohorts, with an 18% increase in between-district variation for the 2015 cohort (the cohort of children in kindergarten in Spring 2015, whom we observe in third grade in 2018) compared to the 2001 cohort (those who were kindergarteners in 2001, and observed in our data in eighth grade in 2009).
 However, characteristics of school districts (size, staffing, expenditures, charter enrollments) and changes in these characteristics explain only about 3% of the variation in overall trends in educational opportunity.
 Holding constant the other variables in the models, districts with declining enrollment and districts with declining shares of structurally disadvantaged students tend to experience greater improvement, as do districts with increasing per pupil instructional expenditures and increasing charter school enrollment.
 Districts with higher or increasing percentages of novice teachers and districts where students have higher or increasing rates of exposure to teacher absences experienced greater declines over time.
 However, changes in most district policies and characteristics had little predictive power in understanding patterns of educational opportunity across districts.
 The full set of variables in the model together account for only 12% of the variation in achievement trends, leaving much to be explained.